segmentio/analytics-react/README.md

 ## 🔍 Step 3: Identify Users

 The `identify` method is how you tell Segment who the current user is.
 It includes a unique User ID and any optional traits you can pass on about them.
-You can read more about this in the [identify reference pages](https://segment.com/docs/sources/website/analytics.js/#identify).
+You can read more about this in the [identify reference](https://segment.com/docs/sources/website/analytics.js/#identify).

 **Note:** You don't need to call `identify` for anonymous visitors to your site.
 Segment automatically assigns them an `anonymousId`, so just calling `page` and `track` still works just fine without `identify`.